-A combination of not being able to find a campsite in Denver, needing to fill-up on gas, wanting to grab a latte at Starbucks, and spotting a kids’ dentist (one kid had a toothache) all within a matter of feet apart sealed the deal on overnighting at Walmart.
+It happened through a combination of not being able to find a campsite in Denver, needing to fill-up on gas, wanting to grab a latte at Starbucks, and spotting a kids’ dentist (one kid had a toothache) all within a matter of feet apart of each other.
+This all sealed the deal on overnighting at Walmart.

 Quite honestly, Walmart’s policy that allows overnight boondocking (although not all stores allow it) makes me like the store more.
 I like knowing that a store values its customers.
 RV overnight parking is one way Walmart seems to show that it likes RV customers–who undoubtedly buy lots of stuff, like food, Barbies, and Legos, whenever they park for an overnight.

 1. Confirm that It’s Okay to Boondock Where You’ve Parked